ll-nick/snapcast-docker/README.md

 I use GitHub action to check for new Snapcast releases on a daily basis.
 If there is a new release, a new docker image will be built automatically for armv7, arm64 and amd64 architectures.

-I use alpine as a base image and work with a multistage docker build to keep the image size minimal.

 ## Usage

 I added example docker-compose files for both a client (alsa and pulseaudio based) and a server setup.